 The Squadron Commander rushed in and slid down the wall beside me, real scared looking.
 “Hell, Captain, wait ‘til our fighters from Wheeler Field get up.”

 “Oh haven’t you heard?
 There is no more Wheeler Field,” he sobbed.
-My I did, too!
+My, I did, too!

 He didn’t smoke, but I offered him one of my Camels.
 He took it, and between us, we smoked up two packs in about two hours…

 The bombing slowed, and he told me that he relieved me of my post and to get out if I could.
 So, out I went.
-Across the parade ground I saw a guy trying to stick an arm back on and an older fellow trying to stick guts back inside his stomach.
-On the ramp our pretty line of airplanes was a shambles.
+Across the parade ground, I saw a guy trying to stick an arm back on and an older fellow trying to stick guts back inside his stomach.
+On the ramp, our pretty line of airplanes was a shambles.
 One of the new B-17s that had landed from the States during the raid was broken in half.
 The huge hangers were all wrecked except one that had hardly any damage.
 The flag on the pole was shredded.
 Quite a few bodies and pieces were lying around.

-Soon a Colonel came by in the side car of a motorcycle with a megaphone shouting the Japs had landed in the mountains wearing cotton khaki clothes.
+Soon a Colonel came by in the sidecar of a motorcycle with a megaphone shouting the Japs had landed in the mountains wearing cotton khaki clothes.
 Anyone in CKC’s in one hour would be shot.
 We all had either CKC’s or civilian clothes on.
 There was a mad dash to get changed into blue fatigue clothes.
 Another motorcycle, another Colonel: “Japs have landed on the beach wearing blue coveralls.
 Anyone in blue in one hour will be shot.
 More than one GI walked around in his underwear.
 If some hot-shot had of thought of that, bare naked was the only next move.
 By evening, guns had been set up all around.
 There was a theory you had to fire a short burst about every half hour to keep the gun ‘cleared.'
 Everyone did.
 Shortly after dark, about five or six Navy planes came in across the ramp flashing their landing lights on and off.
 Some damn fool cleared his gun, sending tracers near them.
 Then everyone was shooting at them.
 I doubt if even one of them made it—looked like a solid wall of fire.
-I jumped under a barracks to protect me from falling lead.
+I jumped under a barracks to protect myself from falling lead.